 You can help yourself or others to work more efficiently in worksheets for data entry by using drop down lists.
 With drop down list, you can quickly pick an item from the list instead of typing the own value manually.
-At the beginning of the tutorial, let’s see how to create drop-down lists in a worksheet with a demo.

 1. Firstly, you need to create a list with the data you will display in the drop-down list.

 - Please select the whole list and press Ctrl + T keys, and then click OK in the Create Table dialog.

 2. Select where you will place the drop-down lists.

 3. Click Data > Data Validation.
 See screenshot:

 4. In the popping up Data Validation dialog box, please to do as follows:

 - Under the Settings tab, select List from the Allow drop down list;